-The “Plug & Play Portfolio Stocks” represent investment ideas from our “Very Short Lists” that are near buy zones as of the first week of the new quarter and offer the best upside for intermediate term (6 months to several years) risk adjusted profits.
+The “Plug & Play Portfolio Stocks” represent investment ideas from our “Very Short List” that are near buy zones as of the first week of the new quarter.

 These are NOT model portfolios to be jumped into right now!
 There is no such thing.
-Rather, this is a guide for monitoring your intermediate term position trades (6 months and longer) in stocks.
+Rather, this is a guide for monitoring your intermediate term position trades (measured in quarters and years) in stocks.

-The “Plug & Play Stocks” can be monitored in a few minutes weekly, with more attention during periods of higher volatility.
+The “Plug & Play Stocks” should be monitored weekly, with more attention during periods of higher volatility.

 So, the first question for you to answer as you build your portfolio is this:

 How much of your investable assets do you want invested right now?

 Each Plug & Play piece will have a set of cash levels for you to consider holding in the short-term (weeks to several months).
 For lack of more creative words, I call these levels:

 - Defensive – for those who are willing to miss short-term gains due to concerns about market risks.